roboticsoutreach/tasks/README.md

 # Tasks
 This is the tasks page for the society.
 Sourcebots related tasks should be placed at the sourcebots repo.

-# Quick explnation of tags
+# Quick explanation of tags
 There are 3 kinds of tags:
 - Tags related to its urgency
 - Tags related to the society role.